 Currie Community High School

-The new school building will be designed in line with the guiding principles of the Scottish Government’s Learning Estate Strategy
+The new school building has been designed in line with the guiding principles of the Scottish Government’s Learning Estate Strategy

-We are building the new school to Passivhaus standards which provides comfort but uses little energy for heating and cooling.
-It is aiming to be the first Passivhaus secondary school in Scotland.
+The school has been designed and built to Passivhaus standards which provides comfort but uses little energy for heating and cooling and is one of the first Passivhaus secondary schools in Scotland.

-Currie Learning and Community Campus will be an inviting and welcoming place where all users are greeted as they enter the building.
-There will be shared community spaces that are easily accessed from the main foyer throughout the day and spaces that are made available out of school hours or for hire.
+The new Currie Community High School provides an inviting and welcoming place where all users are greeted as they enter the building.
+There are shared community spaces that are easily accessed from the main foyer throughout the day and spaces that are made available out of school hours or for hire.

-The school will include a four-court sports hall, a gym hall, a fitness Suite, a dance studio, a Passivhaus four lane swimming pool and a 3G pitch.
-There will be a library and café alongside the fitness suite and pool which will be accessible for the community during the day.
-A wellness centre has been introduced by the school which can be let for activities such as yoga, parent and baby/toddler groups etc and community meetings.
-A meeting room in the foyer will be able to be booked as well, but the open nature of the foyer with the café lends itself to more informal, non-booked spaces for people to meet.
+The school includes a four-court sports hall, a gym hall, a fitness Suite, a dance studio, a Passivhaus four lane swimming pool and a 3G pitch.
+There is a library and café alongside the fitness suite and pool which will be accessible for the community during the day (the café will fully open at a later date).
+A wellness centre has been introduced by the school which can be let for activities such as yoga, parent and baby/toddler groups and community meetings.
+A meeting room in the foyer can be booked as well, but the open nature of the foyer with the café lends itself to more informal, non-booked spaces for people to meet.

 Learning Zones